SeldonIO/seldon-core/examples/centralised-logging/README.md

 Create broker:

 ```
-kubectl label namespace default knative-eventing-injection=enabled
+kubectl label namespace seldon-logs knative-eventing-injection=enabled
 sleep 3
-kubectl -n default get broker default
+kubectl -n seldon-logs get broker default
 ```

 The broker should show 'READY' as True.

-Note that SeldonDeployments will log requests to a broker in their namespace unless told otherwise.
-So this is assuming the SeldonDeployment will be in the default namespace.
+Note that when we installed the seldon model earlier we told it to log to a broker in the seldon-logs namespace.

 And trigger: